patricksavalle/slim-request-params/README.md

 The RequestHeaders Middleware always accept 'anything else'.

-### 2. Install the strategy for access to the validated arguments
+### 2. Install the strategy in SLIM3.x for access to the validated arguments

 Add the strategy that combines the url-, query- and post-parameters and request-headers into one object.